 This extends the size of population that are potentially at risk from a poorly or un-managed cooling tower and that becomes contaminated with legionella bacteria.

-Legionella Compliance to the HSE’s ACOP L8
+Legionella compliance to the Health & Safety Executives ACOP L8

 In the UK the control of Legionella bacteria in engineered water systems is dealt with by the Health & Safety Executive in their Approved Code of Practice (ACOP) L8, and guidance document HSG274 which is split in to three parts.